Smahima/googleMapsApiTest/README.md

 c.
 Outline and wireframe
 d.
 Basic set up: components, nav bar, templates for each page: login, registration, create, resources

-Week 2:
+Week 2: Deciding what technologies to use.
 a.
 Fetch Google Maps API 19 Oct: map is rendering!
+TODO: Need to render in app.js to display under Navbar.
+How to do?
 b.
-Ratings system Functionality
+Search function
 c.
+Review form and Ratings system
+d.
 Database to store reviews (or hardcode data for the purpose of this project)
-d.
+e.
 Social media login
-e.
-Deciding what technologies to use.

 Week 3 a.
 Styling